 Stability

-One of cast iron's drawbacks is that it rusts easily, so the stability of bare cast iron is poor.
-Seasoning solves this problem, though, and seasoned cast iron is extremely stable, neither rusting nor reacting with food.
+One of cast iron's drawbacks is that it rusts easily, so the stability of bare cast iron isn't great.
+Seasoning solves this problem; seasoned cast iron is stable, and won't rust or react with food.

 Keep in mind that cast iron must be re-seasoned occasionally to retain its stability, and that proper care is also an important factor in preventing rust and reacting with foods.
 You should always wash and thoroughly dry cast iron after every use; even seasoned cast iron can rust if not dried thoroughly.